 - Frequently it happens when you are transferring huge files to the Mac after restoring the Mac or updating to the latest version.

 - For a while, your Mac will be messed up, and so Spotlight will take some time to index every single file.
-The question is how do you know Spotlight is indexing files?
+So the question is, how do you know Spotlight is indexing files?

-→ So here solution is Wait for more time until the complete index. in more, you should cancel or Kill the Finder on a Mac.
+→ So here solution is to Wait for more time until the complete index. in more, you should cancel or Kill the Finder on a Mac.

 Solution #3: Problematic Finder Preferences Files

 We don’t know.
 Sometimes the preference files are the real culprits that create chaos while using MacBook, and it directly affects the finder.
 The simplest way to fix the finder not responding to macOS is to delete those files.

 - Step #1: Open the “Spotlight”.